Hall, Mary Louise Brown (1860-1932)(2 of 6)

 *This biographical note was written by Annie Alexis Ferguson Brown’s descendant, Kathleen O’Brien Balestrini.

 Family Affiliation: https://www.findagrave.com/memorial/42046069/gilbert-pine-hall.
-Search this archive and the Sonoma County Library photograph archive for additional portraits of the Hall family.
+Search this archive and the Sonoma County Library photograph archive for additional portraits of Gilbert Pine Hall and his family.

 THE PHOTOGRAPH: